 The basement had four large rooms, which included the room reserved for my Dad’s pool table.
 Don’t touch my pool table, I heard my Dad say more than once, afraid we’d play with his pool balls and loose them.

 The upstairs had four large bedrooms.
 I had a bedroom to myself because I was the oldest of five children.
 It had a walk-in closet where I used to hide from my sisters and brother.

 The Secret Passageway

 My mom said the 2nd floor has a secret passageway big enough to hide a bicycle, but she wouldn’t tell me where it was.
-Being the curious 12 year old, I frantically searched the house and would not rest until I found it.
+Being the curious 12-year-old, I frantically searched the house and would not rest until I found it.

 The secret passage was in the upstairs hall closet.
 After I moved all of our stuff out of the closet, surprisingly, there was a door on the closet floor.
 I cautiously lifted up the heavy wooden door and there was a flight of stairs.
 The stairs were abruptly halted by walls on every side that was covered with gray and white striped wallpaper.
 I felt the walls with the palms of my hands touching every inch for a secret door, but there was none.

 Who used the secret passageway?
-Why was it there?
+Why ?